Gun law in the Czech Republic: Other types of weapons

-The Czech penal code defines "weapon" as "anything that may make an attack against the person more severe".
+The Czech penal code defines "weapon" as "anything that may make an attack against a person more severe".
 Although there are no restrictions on possession and carrying of weapons, their use in commission of a crime is punishable by stiffer sentences.
 For example, blackmail carries six months to four years imprisonment, but blackmail with a weapon carries four to eight years imprisonment.